tuchandra/zebra/README.md

 Add `ClueCNF: list[Clause]`, representing a "∧" (boolean AND; conjunction) of `Clause`s.
 A puzzle in CNF is an "AND of ORs" ("∧ of ∨s" or "∧ of Clauses").

+### 2023-06-03: improve printed display
+Print the puzzle more clearly.
+Reduce verbosity of the clue reduction.

+### 2023-06-01: random generation
+Randomly generate the puzzle (with a seed) on each run.

+### 2023-05-25: cleanup
+Move examples into their own files.
+Update to Python 3.12 (beta).
+Add more lint rules.
+Clean up imports.

+### 2023-04-25: rise from the dead
+Add dev tools (black, ruff, pyright); run black & ruff in pre-commit.
+Update some types.

 ## Definitions
 A CNF is an "∧ of ∨s," where the "∨" is over any Literal.
 Since an "∨ of Literals" is equivalently a Clause, a CNF is the "∧ of Clauses."